Robinpig/Note/docs/CS/DB/Redis/server.md

 * `freeClient()` deallocates, disconnects and removes a client.

 ### Buffer

+Usually the two key advantages of client-side caching are:

+1. Data is available with a very small latency.
+2. The database system receives less queries, allowing it to serve the same dataset with a smaller number of nodes.

+The Redis client-side caching support is called  *Tracking* , and has two modes:

+* In the default mode, the server remembers what keys a given client accessed, and sends invalidation messages when the same keys are modified.
+This costs memory in the server side, but sends invalidation messages only for the set of keys that the client might have in memory.
+* In the *broadcasting* mode, the server does not attempt to remember what keys a given client accessed, so this mode costs no memory at all in the server side.
+Instead clients subscribe to key prefixes such as `object:` or `user:`, and receive a notification message every time a key matching a subscribed prefix is touched.

+Clients may want to run internal statistics about the number of times a given cached key was actually served in a request, to understand in the future what is good to cache.
+In general:

+* We don't want to cache many keys that change continuously.
+* We don't want to cache many keys that are requested very rarely.
+* We want to cache keys that are requested often and change at a reasonable rate.
+For an example of key not changing at a reasonable rate, think of a global counter that is continuously [`INCR`](https://redis.io/commands/incr)emented.

+However simpler clients may just evict data using some random sampling just remembering the last time a given cached value was served, trying to evict keys that were not served recently.

 The structure `client`(in the past it was called `redisClient`) has many fields, here we'll just show the main ones: